Found-in-Space/octree/docs/pipeline-stage-01.md

 `build_intermediates(...)` must:

-1. create all necessary shard payload/index files under `out_dir`
+1. create shard payload/index files under `out_dir` for shards that contain at least one cell
 2. write all cell payload blobs and matching index records
 3. write a complete `manifest.json`
 4. return the path to that manifest

-It must fail atomically at shard-file granularity: partial output for a shard is permitted during execution, but the final manifest must only describe successfully completed files.
+It must fail atomically at shard-file granularity: partial output for a shard is permitted during execution, but the final manifest must only describe successfully completed non-empty shard files.

 ---